akimerslys/hltv-async-api/README.md

 * true_session=False

     **(BETA)**
-    This parser automaticaly creating and clossing sessions after every use, if you want to let your session open even when parser is inactive use this method. **!!
+    This parser automaticaly creating and clossing session after every call, if you want to let your session open even when parser is inactive use this method. **!!
 IMPORTANT YOU SHOULD CLOSE YOUR SESSION BEFORE KILLING PROGRAM**

     ```